Top 10 Romanian Foods – Most Popular Dishes in Romania

 4. Ciorbă de burtă (Beef Tripe Soup)

-5. Pomana Porcului (Honoring The Pig)
+5. Pomana Porcului (Romanian Pork Stew)

-Fresh meat cut from a recently slaughtered pig is fried in its own fat in a deep pan.
-This savory food goes down well served with authentic pickles.
-Restaurants often have this meal on the menu, but if the pig is not freshly slaughtered, it doesn’t have the same taste.
+This savory feast goes down best when served with authentic pickles.
+Restaurants often feature this dish on the menu, but if the pig is not freshly slaughtered, you won’t truly be honoring it and it won’t taste as good.

-6. Jumări (Greaves)
+6. Jumări (Pork Greaves)

-This is best served warm and always accompanied with raw onions and a shot of țuică, the traditional plum brandy, as a digestive.
-As delicious as it may be, you don’t want to overdo it if you still want your pants to fit.
+Jumari is best served warm and is always accompanied with raw onions and a shot of țuică, the traditional Romanian plum brandy, as a digestive.

 7. Cozonac (Sweet Bread)

-Kneading the dough is demanding work and the whole process takes a while, but the result is truly rewarding.
-This Romanian dessert is a type of sweetbread filled with sweet walnut paste, poppy seed paste, or Turkish delight and raisins.
+This Romanian dessert is a type of sweet bread filled with sweet walnut paste, poppy seed paste, or Turkish delight and raisins.

 It can also be found all year round in stores or fairs, but nothing compares with the taste of a homemade one.
+If you get the opportunity to try, make sure you compliment the baker on the unique recipe and his or her skill in making this wonderful Romanian confection.

 8. Drob de miel (Lamb Haggis)